l-zeuch/yagpdb.vim/README.md

 ### Disclaimer

-1) The YAGPDB developers, staff, and/or suport are not responsible for any difficulties caused by this plugin.
+1) The YAGPDB developers, staff, and/or support are not responsible for any difficulties caused by this plugin.

 2) This plugin is provided as-is, without the intention to cause offense of any kind.